 Maldives Country Report

 The risk of terrorist attacks in the Maldives, especially outside the capital Malé, is low.
 The September 2007 IED attack near Sultan Park in Malé that injured 12 foreign tourists was probably motivated by then-president Maumoon Gayoom's dictatorial rule, rather than militant Islamism.
 Dozens of Maldivians travelled to fight with militant groups in Syria, and thus the risk of radicalisation remains.
 But a more immediate threat than home-grown extremists (who are likely to value a safe haven in the Maldives) stems from violent criminal gangs.
-As a response to a heightened threat of terrorism worldwide, the government has adopted a preventive stance towards threats, particularly to ease tourist fears.
+As a response to a heightened threat of terrorism worldwide, the government has adopted preventive measures towards threats, particularly to ease tourist fears.

 Vaccinations required to enter the country